Dynamic Graph Message Passing Networks: Conclusion

 \section{Conclusion}

 We proposed Dynamic Graph Message Passing Networks, a novel graph neural network module that dynamically determines the graph structure for each input.
 It learns dynamic sampling of a small set of relevant neighbours for each node, and also predicts the weights and affinities dependant on the feature nodes to propagate information through this sampled neighbourhood.
 This formulation significantly reduces the computational cost of static, fully-connected graphs such as Non-local ~\cite{wang2018nonlocal} which contain many redundancies.
-This is demonstrated by the fact that we are able to clearly improve upon the accuracy of Non-local, and several state-of-art baselines, on three complex scene understanding problems. { \textbf{Acknowledgements.}{~We thank Professor Andrew Zisserman for valuable discussions.
-This work was supported by the EPSRC grant Seebibyte EP/M013774/1, ERC grant ERC-2012-AdG 321162-HELIOS and EPSRC/MURI grant EP/N019474/1.
-We would also like to acknowledge the Royal Academy of Engineering. } }
+This is demonstrated by the fact that we are able to clearly improve upon the accuracy of Non-local, and several state-of-art baselines, on three complex scene understanding problems.